theory/justatheory/content/post/postgres/mini-summit-five.md

 *   Jason Petersen: I expected that to be kind of "pie in the sky."

-*   Yurri: It's more of a work of art.
+*   Yurii: It's more of a work of art.

 *   Jason Petersen: Do you know of other prior art for the `rpath`?
 Someone on Mastodon the other day was talking about Ruby --- I can't remember the